Saudi Aramco's Vela, Bahri reach agreement on merger terms

 The execution of the agreement governing the transaction is expected to take place next month.

-JP Morgan (JPM.N) is advising the shipping firm while HSBC’s (HSBA.L) Saudi arm is acting for Aramco.
+JP Morgan is advising the shipping firm while HSBC’s Saudi arm is acting for Aramco.
+(Reporting by Asma Alsharif; Editing by Angus McDowall)